George Wimpey: Acquisitions and Merger

+The 1990s was a difficult period for the business, particularly in light of the economic consequences of the early 1990s recession; both the housebuilding and civil engineering sectors were hit heavily, leading to a loss of £112 million being recorded in 1992, although profitability did quickly recover.
+A reorganisation of Wimpey's structure, centred around key business areas, rather than geographic regions, was conducted.
+Furthermore, a few non-core businesses, such as its waste management activities, were divested while various properties held by the firm were written down or sold, decreasing the size of the group somewhat.

-Despite attempts to change, private housing remained contractor dominated, but in November 1995, the Board announced a radical solution: Wimpey was to transfer its construction and minerals divisions to Tarmac in return for the latter's housing division (largely McLean Homes).
-Wimpey was once again selling 12,000 private houses a year.
+Despite the company's initial attempts to change this trend, private housing had remained contractor dominated by this time.
+A major turning point came in November 1995 when the Board announced a radical solution: Wimpey was to transfer its construction and minerals divisions to Tarmac in return for the latter's housing division (largely McLean Homes).
+Thereafter, Wimpey was once again selling 12,000 private houses per year.

 Two more major housing acquisitions followed, both divisions of contractors seeking to focus on their core contracting business.
-In August 2001, McAlpine Homes was acquired from Alfred McAlpine, bringing with it a 4,000 houses a year business; the following year Wimpey bought the 1,200 houses a year Laing Homes from John Laing.
+In August 2001, McAlpine Homes was acquired from Alfred McAlpine, bringing with it a 4,000 houses per year business; during the following year, Wimpey also bought the 1,200 houses per year Laing Homes from John Laing.

 In March 2007, the company announced plans for a £6 billion nil premium merger with Taylor Woodrow, to be called Taylor Wimpey.
 The merger was effected by means of a scheme of arrangement, leaving the original Taylor Woodrow shareholders with 51% of the new Taylor Wimpey.
 Taylor Woodrow provided the new chairman and finance director, while the chief executive and the managing director came from Wimpey.

 Tudor Trust

 When Mitchell took George Wimpey public in 1934, he set up a unique ownership scheme wherein the charitable Tudor Trust held about half of the firm's shares.
+This arrangement had considerable benefits to the business, making it less beholden to other shareholders and making Wimpey a difficult target for a potential hostile takeovers; however, it did hinder the raising of further capital from shareholders. the company's management would periodically meet with representatives of the Tudor Trust to discuss the direction of the business.
 The Tudor Trust later diluted its stake to 5% (as a result of a rights issue) from 34%, which was in itself steadily reduced over the years.
 Just before the Taylor Wimpey merger on 2 July 2007, the Tudor Trust no longer held a reportable interest in its own name in George Wimpey, such interest being below the declarable 3% threshold.